Quick Search:

 Now you can share your photos privately with family and friends without worrying about them showing up on your social media accounts for everyone to see.

-The above 2 methods are recommended if you plan to share iCloud photos with family or friends on iPhone.
-So, how to share photos on iCloud from a Windows computer?
-You can try this multiple cloud storage manager --- MultCloud.
 Currently, MultCloud provides 2 unique modes for you to share photos from iCloud Photos.
 One is "Public Share", where anyone can view the photo via the sharing link, and the other is "Private Share", where only recipients with a password can view the photo via the sharing link.

 So, how to securely share iCloud Photos via MultCloud's "Private Share"?
+Check the following simple steps:

 Step 1: Sign up with your name and email.
 Then click "Create Account".
 You can also authorize login directly with your Google and Facebook accounts.